exiom-xyz/Voron-Mods/IMX258_Nozzle_Camera/README.md

 In the spirit of open source and Do-It-Yourself, I decided to also jump in on the hype and have my own take on this, especially as I am not satisfied with the current offerings out there.
 On top of that, I want to provide the community with more options as to where they can source their parts, hopefully for cheaper and better tailored for our printers.

->:bangbang:Do be aware that this mod heavily biased around another mod using a CANBUS Umbilical, however sensible ideas are also given for users using cable chains.:bangbang:

 The center-piece of this mod is the off-the-shelf Sony IMX258, it is capable of 4K30fps or 1080p60fps, however do take note that while the datasheet for the IMX258 shows these specs, many sellers may not have configured their driver board correctly as they focus on it's 4K capability instead of the higher frame rate that we are more focused on.
 These sensors come in a variety of different lens options from Auto Focus to Fixed Focus, from narrow to wide angles.

 As a cheaper alternative, there is also the OMNIVISION OV5693 which is an iteration of the OV5648 but with better low light performance, it has the exact same form factor and therefore compatible with this mod.
 However this sensor is only capable of 1080p30fps.